zachdg7/Exoplanet_Detection/README.md

-# Exoplanet Detection
+# Exoplanet Detection with Artificial Neural Networks

+### Problem Statement:
-The purpose of this project is to develop a neural network that can detect planets in other solar systems by analyzing changes in the brightness of the star.
+The purpose of this project is to develop a neural network that can detect planets in other solar systems by analyzing changes in the brightness of stars (light curves).

+Answer the question:
+Out of the 5000 stars thought to be visible to the human eye, how many have detectable exoplanets?

+### Data Collection and Processing:
-The data was collected from campaign 4 of the Kepler spacecraft mission.
+The light curve data used in this project was collected by the Kepler Spacecraft and retrieved from NASA's Bulk Data API.
+The light curves were cleaned of null values and normally scaled in order to compare stars of different brightnesses.

+### Neural Network Modeling:
+1100 light curves from stars with confirmed planets mixed into training data when fitting the network.
+1 dimensional convolutional neural network used to detect transit patterns in lightcurves and classify star as having exoplanets or not.

+### Results:
+85% accuracy on training dataset.
+Predicted 98 stars to have planets out of 5000 stars.
+> 12 true exoplanet stars predicted (15 times better than chance).
+> 40 actual exoplanet stars in set (30% in predictions).

 For a detailed description of this project, see the technical report in the links below:

 **Table of Contents:** <br>